spereira02/warehouse-path-planner/README.md

 - using a heuristic to guide the search efficiently
 - reconstructing the final shortest path once the goal is reached

+So while `OccupancyGridPlanner` builds the navigable graph, `AStar` is the component that actually finds the route through it.

 ## Heuristic

 The planner uses Euclidean distance as the heuristic function.

 h(n) = √((x_goal - x_n)^2 + (y_goal - y_n)^2)

-This heuristic is admissible for grid navigation and ensures optimal paths while significantly reducing search effort compared to Dijkstra’s algorithm.
+This heuristic is admissible for grid navigation and preserves optimality while guiding the search toward the goal more efficiently than uninformed search methods.

-So while `OccupancyGridPlanner` builds the navigable graph, `AStar` is the component that actually finds the route through it.

 ---